Home Command line utilities Sysget – A Front-end For Popular Package Managers

 Just make sure you have chosen your native package manager.

-Now, you can perform the package management operations as the way you do using your native package manager.
+Now, you can perform the package management operations as the way you do using your default package manager.

 To install a package, for example Emacs, simply run: